From Mizahar Lore

 Kladil Clan – The Kladil clan vanished in the days following the Valterrian.
 They were a proud clan who chose to remain to themselves instead of siding with the other surviving clans.
 Their folly was pivotal in bringing the others together.
 Their arms were usually some shade of gray.

 Isur, by default, begin play with a +10 racial bonus to Blacksmithing as their starting racial skill.
 That said, individual clans may choose to substitute their Blacksmithing bonus for a different skill.
 This alternate skill is clan specific and leaves the character either choosing Blacksmithing OR the other clan skill.
 If the character chooses the clan skill, they DO NOT get the Blacksmithing but are be required to assign one of their starting Lores to Basic Blacksmithing Techniques.
-This Lore would does allow them to do what they would otherwise be able to do with the skill of Blacksmithing but gives a foundation from which the character could acquire the full skill as a teach-yourself type of deal.
+This Lore would not allow them to do what they would otherwise be able to do with the skill of Blacksmithing but gives a foundation from which the character could acquire the full skill as a teach-yourself type of deal.
 Essentially, the character has the basic knowledge needed to get started in full smithing but not be able to perform like they would if they had the skill itself.

 The following is a list of alternate skills that may be chosen based on clan: